brandesdavid/hyperdimensionalcomputing/README.md

 ## example

-in this repo, i've created a small languageguesser program (that kind of works). it is based on this [stanford presentation](https://web.stanford.edu/class/ee380/Abstracts/171025-slides.pdf)
+in this repo, i've created a small languageguesser program (that kind of works). it is based from this [UC Berkeley stanford presentation](https://web.stanford.edu/class/ee380/Abstracts/171025-slides.pdf)

 we read through a training data (en.txt) and cycle every trigram.
 `hello` = `hel` + `ell` + `llo`.